andresv/ccbee/README.md

     cd ~/tinyos-prod/apps/Blink
     make ccbee

+Use MSP-FET430UIF or alternative to download image to the microcontroller.
+This example shows how to use [mspdebug](http://mspdebug.sourceforge.net/) for doing that.

+    mspdebug uif -d /dev/ttyUSB0 "prog build/ccbee/main.ihex"

 ### Firmware

-Firmware is not yet ready!
+Serial <-> radio bridge firmware is not yet ready.

 ## LICENSE